truenas/middleware/docs/userguide/freenas_install.rst

 Before upgrading the operating system, perform the following steps:

 #.  **Backup the FreeNAS® configuration** in :menuselection:`System --> General --> Save Config`.

 #.
-If any volumes are encrypted, **make sure** that you have set the passphrase and have a copy of the encryption key and the latest recovery key.
-Once the
-    upgrade is complete, use the instructions in :ref:`Importing an Encrypted Pool` to import the encrypted volume.

-#.
 Warn users that the FreeNAS® shares will be unavailable during the upgrade; you should schedule the upgrade for a time that will least impact users.